 See To create a policy.

 - Create a new cluster in the Console.
 See Creating a Kubernetes Cluster.

-- Follow the steps to download the cluster's kubeconfig configuration file and set the KUBECONFIG environment variable to point to the file.
-Note that you must download your own kubeconfig file.
-You cannot access a cluster using a kubeconfig file that a different user downloaded.
-See Downloading a Kubeconfig File to Enable Cluster Access.
+- Follow the steps to set up the cluster's kubeconfig configuration file and (if necessary) set the KUBECONFIG environment variable to point to the file.
+Note that you must set up your own kubeconfig file.
+You cannot access a cluster using a kubeconfig file that a different user set up.
+See Setting Up Cluster Access.

 In a terminal window, create the new role in the cluster using kubectl.
 For example, if you gave the yaml file that defines the new role the name role-pod-reader.yaml, enter the following: